 Chrono Cross Endings Guide: How to get every Ending

-Chrono Cross has a lot in common with its predecessor - and also does a lot very differently.
-One similar element, however, is in the Chrono Cross Endings - which is to say, much as with Trigger, the game features multiple endings including a bad ending, a best ending, and a bunch of different finales in between.
+Despite being a very different game, there's much that Chrono Cross has a lot in common with its predecessor.
+One returning element is in the Chrono Cross Endings - because as with Trigger, Chrono Cross features multiple endings including a bad endng, a true best ending, and a bunch of others in between.
+This endings guide exists to tell you everything you need to know about the endings, so you can easily see the best one - or get them all.

-We figured it’d be important to cover this common question first - how many endings there are in the game.
+We figured it’d be important to cover this common question first.
 So, here’s the deal: there are twelve different endings total in Chrono Cross.
 Or eleven, if you count one ending which appears in two variations as one.

 Regardless, there's twelve endings which were considered worthy of achievments in the new 'Radical Dreamers Edition' remaster of the game.